bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

 image: https://images.unsplash.com/photo-1542735950-ff674376d161?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=1600&h=900&fit=crop
 ingress: So you have a Kubernetes-cluster and a bunch of applications.
 You trigger deploys by manually pushing templated yaml to your cluster.
-The codebase is messy and the manual processes time-consuming and error-prone.
+The codebase is large and the manual processes time-consuming and error-prone.
 You need a better way.
-Well, let me help you with a opinionated suggestion.
+Well, let me help you with an opinionated suggestion.
 links:
   - title: Why are we templating yaml?
     url: https://leebriggs.co.uk/blog/2019/02/07/why-are-we-templating-yaml.html